Skyscanner/slate/source/includes/_cars_carsHome.md

 ### locale

 The desired locale for the page.
 Examples: es-ES, en-GB, ru-RU
-Please try to avoid using `locale`, `market` and `currency`, as these values will be governed by Skyscanner market detection logic on the Skyscanner site.
-If you believe you need to use these, please discuss with your account manager.

 `locale`